mkopylec/charon-spring-boot-starter/README.md

 ### Tracing
 Charon can trace a proxying process.
-Tracing allows applications to collect detailed information about Charons activity.
+Tracing allows applications to collect detailed information about Charon's activity.
 To enable it set an appropriate configuration property:

 ```yaml